Back to School Tips & Traditions!

 4) Get Organized – Before school begins I like to go through the kids closets & rooms and clear out clothes/books/backpacks etc. that no longer fit or that they no longer use and donate them to local families in need.
 This helps clean up their rooms (score) and helps other families (bonus).

 5) Lunch & Snack Set-up – We put together a make your own lunch & snack bin in both the pantry & fridge.
 Now that our kiddos are older they help with making their lunches in the morning and packing their healthy snacks.
-These are my favorite inexpensive lunch containers.
+These and these are my favorite inexpensive lunch containers.
 Here are some healthy & easy school lunch & snack ideas.

 6) Meal Planning – Once the school year busyness begins I really try hard to plan out our meals based upon afterschool & evening activities (eg. simple dinners/crockpot meals on busier/later nights).
 Here’s a free weekly meal planner for you to download & use.

-7) Homework Station – I also set up a little homework station so they can sit at the kitchen table and do their homework while we are making dinner.
+7) Homework Station – I also set up a little homework & snack station so they can sit at the kitchen table and do their homework while we are making dinner.
 This is stocked with everything they need so they can get right to it.